-This award will showcase those who had the insight and creativity to change the way a particular media channel is consumed or to create a new channel.
-The award will go to those who reached out of the conventional approach to grab their audience and effectively engage with them.
+This award showcases those who had the insight and creativity to change the way a particular media channel is consumed, or to create a new channel.
+The award will go to brands who reached out of the conventional approach to grab their audience and effectively engage with them.
 Whether the effort was one execution or multiple, and/or used one engagement channel or multiple - the work must represent new and creative usage of the media channels we know and love, or have not yet met.

 Note: All entries must specifically address what was innovative and the results achieved.
-Write the entry to address the category situation and provide clear articulation of how the media was used innovatively.
+Address the category situation and provide clear articulation of how the media was used innovatively and how the media strategy/plan optimized the results.